 Flashback show!
 I’m going start to write about much older shows/gigs I’ve attend and this one is a great palace the begin with.

 On Saturday 26th of October 2013 ATP had the annual Release The Bats show in St. Kilda, Melbourne.
 Kim Deal, Kelley Deal, Josephine Wiggs and Jim Macpherson all played together for this show from a tour celebrating 20 years since releasing Last Splash!
 The first time I seen them was back in 1994 @ The Big Day Out plus Cannonball was the first song I when crowd-surfing too which was my first ever festival too and one of my first few gigs I attend.
 So this gig almost 20 years later was going to be a special show for me too.
-I would say loved this band much more than anyone else who played BDO that year, would shit all over Soundgarden the headliners but maybe more about that later at a later date.
+I would say loved this band much more than anyone else who played BDO that year.

 This show was now couple of years ago but remands strong in my memory.
 It’s that classic line-up of The Breeders all back to play the album Last Splash, yet another album I need to write a Classic Album post about, starting with the a cover of Shocker in Gloomtown, the Guided by Voices cover then going from the start to finish playing all the tracks on that album in full then they did finished of with Iris from the album Pod and Safari from that EP released a year before Last Slash.
 Got to see them about a week later again in Perth @ The Astor Theatre for the last show of that Aussie tour so I almost overdosed on The Breeders, got the t-shirt with the Aussie map on it, the big white canvas bag, the huge LSXX reissue.
-I love this band so much, I did wish I when to the ATP curated by The Breeders back in May 2009 in England, out of all the ATP things I wish I saw that one and the same year Nick Cave & The Seeds did one here in Australia too, Dirty Three one in England back in 2007 would have been good, well the Iceland ones have looked great the last few years too.
-This ATP show was the last one here in Australia so I might just have to go to Iceland next year because they look like they’re never coming back here so I’ll have to go to them.
+I love this band so much, I did wish I when to the ATP curated by The Breeders back in May 2009 in England, out of all the ATP things I wish I saw that one and the same year Nick Cave & The Seeds did one here in Australia too, Dirty Three one in England back in 2007 would have been good.
+So they, the ATP fest looks like they’re never coming back here.

 So going back to the start of the day, it all kicked off by getting arm-bands outside the The Palais Theatre, a white one and a lucky drawn of a different colour, I got pink one which was means I had to go up-stairs which did piss me off at the time because want was so great about the ATP fest early that year which I’ll write about in a post soon, was you could just go anywhere all day but I didn’t mind in the end because it was a great view from the balcony and I got a seat in the front row too!
 After that I when off to the Prince Bandroom because they had an early band playing there and nothing was at Palais yet, I don’t know locals was thinking at the time because alot of the bands playing here was Melbourne bands but I didn’t mind because almost all I’ve not seen before because they don’t really tour over to Perth.